 Henry I. Miller is perhaps the most prolific and best-known apologist for genetically engineered food and crops.
-He is the “the Robert Wesson Fellow in Scientific Philosophy and Public Policy at the Hoover Institution.”
-He was the founding director of the FDA’s Office of Biotechnology.
-He has written numerous articles and op-eds in the Wall Street Journal, New York Times, Forbes and other news outlets in support of genetically engineered food, and against the labeling of it.
-He was even featured in TV advertisements against Proposition 37, a ballot initiative for labeling of genetically engineered food in the State of California.
+He is a fellow at the right leaning Hoover Institution and was the founding director of the FDA’s Office of Biotechnology.
+Miller has written numerous articles and op-eds in the Wall Street Journal, New York Times, Forbes and other news outlets in support of genetically engineered food, against labeling GMOs and in opposition to organic food.
+He was featured in TV advertisements against Proposition 37, a ballot initiative for labeling of genetically engineered food in the State of California.

 - The Hoover Institution has received funding from corporations and industry groups, including Exxon Mobile and the American Chemistry Council, and from right-wing foundations such as the Sarah Scaife Foundation, Searle Freedom Trust, Lynde and Harry Bradley Foundation, Charles Koch Foundation, Donors Trust and others that are leading funders of efforts to deny climate science and push deregulation.

 - Miller pitched his corporate PR services in a 1998 “Work Plan Promoting Sound Science in Health, Environmental and Biotechnology Policy.”
 The document, posted in the UCSF Tobacco Industry Documents Library, describes Miller’s fees for writing articles, $5,000-$15,000, and proposed an expanded “science and risk communication” program to include arranging speeches, improving web presence and publishing a book.
 Source: «Monsanto Papers»: la bataille de l’information, by Stéphane Foucart and Stéphane Horel in Le Monde, June 2, 2017.

 Defending the tobacco industry